 The AZEF committee for 2019 is as follows:

 Malinda Gardiner, Conservation South Africa (media & communications)

 Timm Hoffman, PCU

 Nicole Reddy, WWF-SA land Programme (funding)

-The committee said farewell to Simon Todd who has stepped down as Vice Chair of the committee after serving for several years.
-Simon was a great asset to AZEF & served the committee well.
+The committee said farewell to Simon Todd who has stepped down as Vice Chair of the committee after serving for several years, and to Samantha Venter who served as Treasurer of AZEF for two years.
+Both were a great asset to AZEF & served the committee well.
 We welcome Marco Pauw, who has previously served as the chair of AZEF, as the new Vice Chair.